dapr/blog/daprblog/content/posts/2021/alibaba/index.md

 {{< imgproc cloud-migration.jpg Resize "1500x" >}}
 {{< /imgproc >}}

-## Future Plans of Dapr in Alibaba
+## Future plans for Dapr at Alibaba

 In the future, we will continue to verify Dapr through pilot applications in the following aspects: